Listing View

 Full Arch

-Yes, it is possible however please note that it takes approximately four months for the gums to fully heal which involves shrinkage and therefore the implants have to be adjusted.
+Yes, it is possible however please note that it takes about four months for the gums to fully heal which involves shrinkage and thus the implants will need to be adjusted.

-Yes of course and just as with real teeth they have to be correctly cleaned or else it can lead to plaque and infection and not to mention gum disease.
+Yes of course and just as with genuine teeth they have to be correctly cleaned or else it can lead to plaque and infection and also gum disease.

-It is not any sorer than having a tooth removed which obviously depends on your pain threshold and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic used.

-Normally not because it needs a specialist to be in attendance but it may be a chargeable service offered by the dental practice.
+Normally not because it needs an anesthetist to be in attendance but it may be a chargeable option offered by the dental practice.

-This is where all of the teeth top and or bottom are replaced by a complete arch bridge held in place by 4 implants (can be 6).
+This is where all of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (sometimes 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!